zvictor/fauna-timeadd-bug/README.md

 ========== TESTING INDEX 'by_expiry' ==========

 If the code works as it should, you will see a collection with keywords A and B.
-But if you see and empty array, the code is not working as it should!
+But if you see an empty array, the code is not working as it should!

 by_expiry: []